 Did the shade of John Atken hover around the entrance : Three hundred years before, he had begun the firm's long service to the citizens of Exeter, and here he might have seen his modern successors carrying on the same trades.
 The worthy John had tempted the citizens with alluring displays of toasters, fire-irons, spits, and iron crocks, but in the new showrooms were the most up-to-date domestic appliances and examples of domestic engineering.
 Here were top quality cookers, washing machines, and refrigerators, with super-efficient heating devices using oil, gas, solid fuel, or electricity.
 John Atken had purveyed candlesticks, harness fittings, and he founded now sends out a stream of castings for numerous carriage metalwork, but the firm industries and purposes.
 Airports, motorways s, atomic power stations-all are served by the (:olden Hammer.

 The original Hammer still hangs outside the head office, at the foundry in Tan Lane, and a replica in cast aluminium is displayed over the showrooms at 19 North Street.
 Beneath that familiar symbol, the new generation looks to the future with confidence.
 Three centuries of service to the public give solid foundations for tradition and a sense of continuity.
 In this family enterprise, each generation will surely produce successors to serve with loyalty the sign of the GOLDEN HAMMER.

-[Note: The Golden Hammer as published in 1961 finishes at this point.
+[Note: Golden Hammer as published in 1961 finishes at this point.
 A further two Chapters have been added as Postscripts to complete the story.
-These are included in the currently available printed version (see Booklets).]
+These are included here and in the currently available printed version (see Booklets).]